DustinBrett/daedalOS/README.md

 #### Post-MVP Features

 - Icons: Loading indicator
-- Window: Open at a size/position relative to the viewport, orientation & resolution
 - Window: Add drag constraint to top
 - DOS: Close app when `EXIT` is typed
 - DOS: Virtual keyboard on mobile